Wakogemeda/Scala_project_1/README.md

 # scala_project_1
-Creating Facebook data analysis application
+Creating Facebook data analysis application.
 This application is using hive/mapreduce technology.
 This application implementing partition and bucketing.
 This application implementing CRUD operations.